 Satisfactory performance in the First Public Examination is required for continued membership of the College.
-This means that for examinations in which classes are awarded, at least a Third Class must be achieved.
-In the others, passes in all papers are required.
-If you fail to pass an examination you will normally be allowed to re-sit the relevant papers.
+This means that for Honour Moderations (i.e. examinations in which classes are awarded), at least a Third Class must be achieved.
+In Prelims and Mods, passes in all papers are required.
+If you fail to pass a Prelim or Mods examination you will normally be allowed to re-sit the relevant papers.
 The re-sit must be at the first opportunity offered by the University.
-Resits in Preliminary Examinations take place towards the end of the Long Vacation.
-A resit in classified Moderations has to be taken the following June, and normally you will be required to go out of residence during the intervening year (for detailed information on residence, see G.1 below).
-If you do not satisfy the above criteria after this second opportunity, you will be 'sent down' (your place will be withdrawn).
+Re-sits in Preliminary Examinations and Moderations take place towards the end of the Long Vacation (usually in September).
+Should you fail Honour Moderations, you will be required to retake the examinations at the same time the following year.
+Normally you will be required to go out of residence during the intervening year (for detailed information on residence, see G.1 below).
+If you do not satisfy the examiners at the second opportunity, your studies will be terminated (i.e. your place on your course at Oxford will be withdrawn, and you will be sent out of residence permanently).
 Your right of appeal against being sent down is described in detail in B.9.1 below.

-You will not allowed to re-sit your First Public Examination if College academic disciplinary procedures are already in place at the time of the first attempt, and you have received a written warning which provides, at least four weeks before the first examination (and subject to the normal college appeal mechanism) that a specified number of failures on identified papers or other elements of the First Public Examination at the first attempt will lead to termination of your course of study.
+Important: you will not be permitted to re-sit your First Public Examination if College academic disciplinary procedures are already in place at the time of the first attempt, and you have received a written warning which provides, at least four weeks before the first examination (and subject to the normal College appeal mechanism) that a specified number of failures on identified papers or other elements of the First Public Examination at the first attempt will lead to termination of your course of study.

-B.6.6 Plagiarism
+B.6.6 Plagiarism and Unfair Means